laminas/laminas-mvc/docs/book/middleware.md

 ## Middleware return values

 Ideally, your middleware should return a PSR-7 response.
-When it does, it is converted back to a zend-http response and returned by the `MiddlewareListener`, causing the application to short-circuit and return the response immediately.
+When it does, it is converted back to a laminas-http response and returned by the `MiddlewareListener`, causing the application to short-circuit and return the response immediately.

 You can, however, return arbitrary values.
 If you do, the result is pushed into